2024 United States state legislative elections explained

 See main article: 2024 Tennessee Senate election and 2024 Tennessee House of Representatives election.

-Half of the seats of the Tennessee Senate and all of the seats of the Tennessee House of Representatives are up for election in 2024.
-Republicans currently control both chambers.
+Half of the seats of the Tennessee Senate and all of the seats of the Tennessee House of Representatives were up for election in 2024.
+Republicans maintained control of both chambers.

 + colspan="5" Tennessee Senate